Speak by Laurie Halse Anderson: Lesson Plan Ideas

 Video Interviews with Laurie Halse Anderson

-I hope this compilation helps any teachers who are either teaching Speak for the first time or looking for new, fresh ideas.
+I hope this compilation helps teachers who are either teaching Speak for the first time or looking for new, fresh ideas.
 As a teacher, I would suggest that you do not copy these plans word-for-word and use them as your daily script.
 Instead, use the various ideas as inspiration to shape and mold classroom lessons that fit your own teaching style and students.
 Good luck and have fun!